Free · Fast · Privacy-first

 Check TTFB Online (Time to First Byte)

-Time to First Byte (TTFB) measures how long it takes your server to start responding after a browser requests a page.
-A high TTFB means a slow server, missing caching, or a CDN not working correctly.
-FixTools measures TTFB instantly for any URL.
+Time to First Byte (TTFB) measures how long it takes your server to start responding after a browser requests a page, and it sets the ceiling for every other performance metric you might care about.

 Cost